epylinkn/epylinkn.github.io/_posts/2016-09-21-working-off-grid.markdown

 title:  "How to prepare for working off the grid (because one day I will fulfill my climb and work dreams)"
 date:   2016-09-21 17:33:55 -0400
-categories: funny bash wget climb
+tags: funny bash wget climb
 ---

 Currently, I've got some money tucked away and a lot of free time.
 And so the time might